TheGameGuy2/Game-of-Life/README.md

   Any dead cell with exactly 3 neighbors becomes alive.<br/>

   **How to use**: <br/>
-  Build from the source code in the "src" directory yourself, or download the release build.zip.
+  Build from the source code yourself, or download the build.zip.